Blendify/blender-manual/blender_docs/manual/render/lighting/lighting_rigs.rst

 Ambient light illuminates, in a perfectly balanced, shadeless way, without casting shadows.
-You can vary the intensity of the ambient light across your scene via :doc:`ambient occlusion </render/blender_render/world/ambient_occlusion>`.
+You can vary the intensity of the ambient light across your scene via :ref:`ambient occlusion <render-cycles-integrator-world-ao>`.
 The ambient color is a sunny white.

 Single Rig